02 October 2014

 del

-code makes the dictionary synchronization explicit, and e.g. now it is optimized away to even check for its need, if we are in a module or a class, or if it can be known.That means faster
+code makes the dictionary synchronization explicit, and e.g. now it is optimized away to even check for its need, if we are in a module or a class, or if it can be known.exec

 traces for them.
 Being able to in-line them, or to know the limit of their impact, as it will help to know more invariants for that code.